 So why should you ever buy a nicer knife?
 The same reason to have a nicer anything: Because having a tool that is a pleasure to hold and use makes cooking more enjoyable (not to mention all these envious looks of your guests).
 And since that’s really the main metric, how much you should spend is entirely up to you.

-People spend tons of money on all sorts of things, but for some reason, they feel like they should spend peanuts on a kitchen knife they’re going to use every day for the next thirty years.
 At Japana, we think of Japanese knives like Swiss watches – if you take good care of them, they will last you forever, and they can be passed by generation to generation.

 Although deciding what to spend is a personal decision, once you keep it as an investment and showcase of a good taste (pun intended), going for something more premium like Japanese knives will an obvious choice.